Description

 - Vial Type: Sterile glass vial with rubber stopper and flip-off cap

-- Packaging: Individual vials in protective packaging
+- Packaging: Personal vials in protective packaging

 - Labeling: Batch number, manufacturing date, expiration date

-- Documentation: Certificate of Analysis included
+- Records: Certificate of Test included

 Regulatory Status